NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/index.rst

 deeper understanding of the techniques, rulesets and scripts used to generate this building inventory.
 In addition to the explanations that follow, this documentation is accompanied by detailed rulesets used for building and attribute assignment
-(`SimCenter Hurricane Testbed: Inventory Documentation <https://www.designsafe-ci.org/data/browser/projects/362517025966264811-242ac118-0001-012/>`_), as well as their implementation as
+(`SimCenter Hurricane Testbed: Inventory Documentation <https://berkeley.box.com/s/7acln70veux1ebz2epxmlidn49kyjqgv>`_), as well as their implementation as Python scripts (`auto_HU_NJ.py <https://github.com/kuanshi/pelicun/blob/master/pelicun/resources/auto_population/auto_HU_NJ.py>`_).
-Python scripts (linked to GitHub repositories).
 These provide templates that such users can potentially refine, extend and replicate this testbed’s process for Building Inventory generation beyond the current application in Atlantic County.
 Use Case 2 generally requires skill sets in :ref:`lbl-testbed_AC_asset_description`, :ref:`lbl-testbed_AC_asset_representation`, and :ref:`lbl-testbed_AC_damage_and_loss`.